 This is the only liquid milk thistle supplement on the list.
 If you’re somebody who doesn’t like taking a handful of tablets each morning, this might be a welcomed alternative.
 The biggest downside to this product is the total amount of silymarin isn’t labelled.

-Schwabe Thisilyn Maximum Strength Milk Thistle is one of the most powerful on this list.
+Schwabe Thisilyn Maximum Strength Milk Thistle Capsules are amongst the most powerful on this list.
 Each capsule contains 108 mg of silymarins.
 It is high quality, but it also comes at a price to match.

 If you prioritise quality over price, you might like this product knowing that it’s providing a very high dose of silymarins.